naorye/web-dev-easy-src/source/_unpublished/2014-04-30-javascript-promises-and-angularjs-$q-service.markdown

 navigator.geolocation.getCurrentPosition(success, error);
 ```
-XMLHttpRequest (<a href="https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest" target="_blank">used to perform ajax calls</a>) has `onreadystatechange` callback property that is called whenever the `readyState` attribute changes:
+Another example is XMLHttpRequest (<a href="https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest" target="_blank">used to perform ajax calls</a>).
+It has `onreadystatechange` callback property that is called whenever the `readyState` attribute changes:
 ```javascript Callback use in XHR
 var xhr = new window.XMLHttpRequest();
 xhr.open('GET', 'http://www.webdeveasy.com', true);